millarmcilwain/hangman-api/README.md

 This repository contains a REST API which can be used to play a game of 'Hangman'.
 This API allows for creating new games, checking game information, submitting guesses and deleting existing games.

 ## Install
+Ensure Node packages are installed before starting the application.
 ```
 npm install
 ```